British Steam merchant

 |History||Completed in December 1914|

-61 crew members from the Clan Ogilvy (Master Edward Gough) were lost.
-The master and three crew members were picked up by the Batna and landed at Takoradi.
-20 further survivors were rescued by the Spanish steam merchant Cabo Villano and landed at Santos.
+33 crew members and three gunners from the Clan Ogilvy (Master Edward Gough) were lost.
+The master and 19 crew members were rescued by the Spanish steam merchant Cabo Villano and landed at Santos.

 Attack entries for Clan Ogilvy